User Guide

 Parameters do not conform to required values

-This error typically shows a message along the following lines: [Parameter name] must be [some condition]
+This error typically shows a message along the following lines: [Parameter name] must be [some condition].
+E.g.

 Room numbers should be formatted as such: XY-ABC, where XY can be any pair of digits except 00, and ABC can